GoogleCloudPlatform/nodejs-docs-samples/cloud-sql/sqlserver/mssql/README.md

 Download a JSON key to use to authenticate your connection.

+## Running locally
-1. Use the information noted in the previous steps:
+Use the information noted in the previous steps to set the following environment variables:
 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service/account/key.json
 export DB_USER='my-db-user'